grafana/loki/cmd/fluent-bit/README.md

 # fluent-bit output plugin

-[Fluent-bit](https://fluentbit.io/) is a Fast and Lightweight Data Forwarder, it can be configured with Loki [output plugin](https://fluentbit.io/documentation/0.12/output/) to ship logs to Loki.
+[Fluent-bit](https://fluentbit.io/) is a Fast and Lightweight Data Forwarder, it can be configured with the [Loki output plugin](https://fluentbit.io/documentation/0.12/output/) to ship logs to Loki.
 You can define which log files you want to collect using the [`Tail`](https://fluentbit.io/documentation/0.12/input/tail.html)  [input plugin](https://fluentbit.io/documentation/0.12/getting_started/input.html).
-Additionally fluent-bit support multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc..) to structure and alter log lines.
+Additionally fluent-bit supports multiple `Filter` and `Parser` plugins (`Kubernetes`, `JSON`, etc..) to structure and alter log lines.

-This plugin is implemented with the [fluent-bit's go plugin](https://github.com/fluent/fluent-bit-go) interface, it communicates with Loki server using a GRPC connection.
+This plugin is implemented with [fluent-bit's go plugin](https://github.com/fluent/fluent-bit-go) interface.
+It pushes logs to Loki using a GRPC connection.

 > syslog and systemd input plugin have not been tested yet, feedback appreciated.